twobitlabs/AnalyticsKit/README.md

 ## How to Use

 ### Cocoapods

+__***Please Note__ -- While we welcome contributions, Two Bit Labs does not officially support Cocoapods for AnalyticsKit.
+If you run into problems integrating AnalyticsKit using Cocoapods, please log a GitHub issue.

 If your project uses Cocoapods, you can simply inlcude `AnalyticsKit` for full provider support, or you can specify your provider using Cocoapods subspecs.

 * AdjustIO - `pod 'AnalyticsKit/AdjustIO'`